Princeton Public Schools

-The Princeton Public School’s preschool programs are designed to meet the state’s preschool program guidelines.
+The Princeton Public School’s preschool programs are designed to promote active participatory learning process where children make daily choices about their activities and teachers help them cultivate language, fine and gross motor skills, and social skills as they play.
+Our program adheres to the state high-quality guidelines.
 We offer general education preschool classes for three and four-year-olds and specialized preschool classes for three and four-year-old students with disabilities.

-Preschool through Grade 5 registration will be held at the Princeton Public School’s Administration Building at 25 Valley Road.
-Please review the residency documentation requirements and required health forms on this website in preparation for your appointment.
+Preschool through Grade 5 registration will be conducted remotely.
+Please review the residency documentation requirements and required health forms on this website in preparation for document upload or Mailing.